urdadx/librelinks/README.md

-# Librelinks
+# HYPME

-Librelinks is an open-source link in bio tool for everyone.
+HYPME is an open-source link in bio tool for everyone.

-The goal of Librelinks is to provide users with a platform that helps them to connect to their audience through a single link.
+The goal of HYPME is to provide users with a platform that helps them to connect to their audience through a single link.

 Official site: [https://librelinks.me](https://librelinks.me)

-An example Librelinks page: [https://librelinks.me/maayez](https://librelinks.me/maayez)
+An example HYPME page: [https://librelinks.me/maayez](https://librelinks.me/maayez)

 ## ⚒️ Demo